gmtmcd/Level-4-Individual-Project/timelog.md

 * *1 hour* Started from after first set of instructions on tutorial, created a recordings view, and recordings list view and the functionality to record audio [10 hours]

 ### 04 Dec 2020
-* *2 hours* Implemented fetching the recordings and displaying them on the view
+* *2 hours* Implemented fetching the recordings and displaying them on the view [12 hours]

+## Week 11

+### 07 Dec 2020
+* *1.5 hours* Implemented naming a note and a textfiled to do this, needs to be cleared before making a new one though otherwise there will be two with same name.
+Also now linked this view to the other views